The Ultimate Guide to Winter Driving

 Be Prepared

-Being prepared for winter driving also means being aware of the current weather conditions before you hit the road—that way, you can dress appropriately and plan your route accordingly.
-Winter driving can be treacherous.
-Before you hit the snowy road, have a route plan to avoid unplowed roads, and monitor weather conditions along the way.
-It's also important to clear your car of ice and snow, and have a phone charger on hand in case of trouble.
+Preparing for winter driving also means being aware of the current weather conditions.
+Before you hit the road, make sure you dress appropriately to stay warm and plan your route accordingly to avoid getting stuck on unplowed roads.
+It's also important to clear your car of ice and snow so you can have a better view of your surroundings.

 The Importance of Winter Tires